apple patient

 “Shared iCloud Photo Library”: The features

-Anyone invited to join a shared iCloud Photo Library can add, edit, label, favorite, and delete photos as if it were their own photo library.
-There are no limits, and everyone has the same rights.
-You can choose to receive a notification when someone deletes pictures from the shared library in the Settings app under the Shared Library heading in the Photos section.
-When a picture is deleted, the person who originally shared it has the option to move the picture to their personal library instead of having it deleted, and deleted pictures are stored in the Recently Deleted folder so they can be easily found.
-All tags, metadata, and location information remain accessible for photos added to a shared iCloud Photo Library—but albums aren't transferred.
+Anyone invited to join a shared iCloud Photo Library can add, edit, label, favorite, and delete photos as if it were their own.
+There are no restrictions, and everyone has the same permissions.
+You can choose to receive a notification when someone deletes pictures from the shared library.
+You can do this in the Settings app under the Shared Library heading in the Photos section.
+When a picture is deleted, the person who originally shared it has the option to move the picture to their personal library instead of having it deleted, and deleted pictures are saved in the Recently Deleted folder for easy retrieval.
+All tags, metadata, and location information remain accessible for photos added to a shared iCloud Photo Library—although albums are not transferred.

 Limitations of iCloud Shared Photo Library

-You can share an iCloud Photo Library with up to five other people, for a total of six people per library.
-The person who creates the Shared iCloud Photo Library is the "host," which means their iCloud storage is used for the shared images.
-Additionally, you're limited to one "Shared iCloud Photo Library" and can't participate in multiple such libraries.
-When you add your personal photos from your collection to the Shared library, the images are moved from the Personal library to the Shared library, so you don't use up iCloud/device storage and have duplicate photos.
-If you've turned off Optimize Storage, your device downloads a copy of all shared photos so you can back them up on a Mac if you need to.
+You can share an iCloud Photo Library with up to five other people, so a total of six people can use one library.
+The person who creates the Shared iCloud Photo Library is the "host," meaning their iCloud storage is used for the shared pictures.
+Also, you are limited to one "Shared iCloud Photo Library" and cannot participate in multiple such libraries.
+When you add your personal photos from your collection to the Shared library, the pictures are moved from the Personal library to the Shared library, preventing duplication of iCloud/device storage and photo duplication.
+If you have Optimize Storage turned off, your device will download a copy of all shared photos so you can back them up on a Mac if needed.

 Share photos from the camera